19hours/sg-statutes/Acts/Women’s Charter.md

 (b) an order has been made under section 112 and has not been complied with;

-(c) an order for maintenance has been made under section 113 or 127 and has not been rescinded; or
+(c) an order for maintenance has been made under section 113 or 127 and has not been rescinded;

+[2/2011 wef 01/06/2011]

 (d) maintenance is payable under any agreement to or for the benefit of a wife or former wife or child,

+(e) an order has been made under section 121E or 121G and has not been rescinded or complied with,

+[2/2011 wef 01/06/2011]

 the court shall have power on application —